3Blocks-net/docs-pecunity-io/OctoWallet/swap-page.md

 ---
 # Swap Page

-On the swap page users are able to swap between tokens.
-The wallet is using well-known swap pages for each chain.
+On the swap page, users have the ability to easily make swaps.
+The wallet utilizes reputable DEXs from multiple blockchain networks to achieve this.

-Users can swap between different chains.
+You can swap cross-chain, that means you can swap between tokens from different blockchain networks.

-Users can swap without paying gas fees depending on the NFT they have.
+Users can execute trades without gas fees. (if they own CryptoOcto NFTs)

-Users can swap on the cheapest DEX available and thus make the most cost efficient trade.
+With the "best price finder" users can conduct trades on the most affordable Decentralized Exchange (DEX) available, thereby ensuring the most cost-effective transaction.
+This feature enhances the user’s trading experience by maximizing efficiency and minimizing costs.